top of page

 And we are being shaped—

-created into the likeness of His Son,
+into the likeness of His Son.

-And even now… today…
+Even now… today…

 He is still proving His love toward us.